 What is not suitable?

-There are certain foods that you should not can as other preservation methods would be more effective:
+There are certain foods that you should not as other preservation methods would be more effective:

-Fatty cuts of meat – a high fat content can prevent a complete seal forming around the lid of your jar.
-This will cause bad taste and increase chance of bacteria build up
+Fatty cuts of meat – a high-fat content can prevent a complete seal from forming around the lid of your jar.
+This will cause bad taste and increase the chance of bacteria build-up

 Eggs – canning eggs will not preserve them for an extended period of time.
 Even pickled eggs would need to be kept in the fridge which may be difficult in a shtf situation with no power.
 Eggs stored at room temperature have caused botulism so it is best to avoid canning eggs.